 - Abstract

-- PURPOSE: This study examined head and neck cancer treatment outcome priorities in patients with human papillomavirus-associated oropharyngeal cancer (HPVOPC) before and 12 months (12m) after (chemo)radiotherapy ([C]RT).
+- PURPOSE: This study examined head and neck cancer treatment outcome priorities in patients with human papillomavirus-associated oropharyngeal cancer (HPVOPC) before and 12 months after (chemo)radiation therapy ([C]RT).
 METHODS AND MATERIALS: Eligible patients were diagnosed with HPVOPC suitable for curative-intent primary [C]RT.
-Study data included responses to a modified version of the Chicago Priorities Scale (CPS-modified) and select items from the MDASI Head and Neck Cancer Module (MDASI-HN).
-Analysis included descriptive statistics, McNemar's test for binary matched-pairs and general linear models.
-RESULTS: The CPS-modified was completed by 99 patients before [C]RT, 91 12m after [C]RT and 90 at both assessments.
-Treatment outcomes classified as top priorities were comparable before and 12m after [C]RT: 'being cured of my cancer' (cure, 93%/91%), 'living as long as possible' (survival, 69%/66%), 'being able to swallow all foods and drinks' (swallow, 56%/56%), 'having a normal amount of energy' (energy, 51%/48%) and 'having no pain' (pain, 51%/48%).
-After [C]RT, cure and survival were ranked highest (1 of 13) by 65/90 (72%) and 12/90 (13%) patients, respectively, and swallow was ranked above cure, survival, pain, energy, 'keeping my normal sense of taste and smell' (senses) and 'having a comfortably moist mouth' (moist mouth) by 14%, 36%, 47%, 55%, 56% and 66% of patients, respectively.
-More patients identified senses and moist mouth as a top priority 12m after [C]RT than before [C]RT (26%/44%, p=0.002; and 19%/39%, p=0.003, respectively).
-Select MDASI-HN symptom severity scores did not differ by CPS-modified priority groupings (top versus middle/lower) 12m after [C]RT (all p>0.05).
-CONCLUSIONS: For HPVOPC patients, the most important treatment outcome priorities are stable before and 12m after [C]RT.
+Study data included responses to a modified version of the Chicago Priorities Scale (CPS-modified) and select items from the MDASI Head and Neck Cancer Module.
+Analysis included descriptive statistics, McNemar's test for binary matched-pairs, and general linear models.
+RESULTS: The CPS-modified was completed by 99 patients before [C]RT, 91 twelve months after [C]RT, and 90 at both assessments.
+Treatment outcomes classified as top priorities were comparable before and 12 months after [C]RT: "being cured of my cancer" (cure, 93%/91%), "living as long as possible" (survival, 69%/66%), "being able to swallow all foods and drinks" (swallow, 56%/56%), "having a normal amount of energy" (energy, 51%/48%), and "having no pain" (pain, 51%/48%).
+After [C]RT, cure and survival were ranked highest (1 of 13) by 65 of 90 (72%) and 12 of 90 (13%) patients, respectively, and swallow was ranked above cure, survival, pain, energy, "keeping my normal sense of taste and smell" (senses) and "having a comfortably moist mouth" (moist mouth) by 14%, 36%, 47%, 55%, 56%, and 66% of patients, respectively.
+More patients identified senses and moist mouth as a top priority 12 months after [C]RT than before [C]RT (26%/44%, P = .002; and 19%/39%, P = .003, respectively).
+Selected MDASI Head and Neck Cancer Module symptom severity scores did not differ by CPS-modified priority groupings (top vs middle/lower) 12 months after [C]RT (all P > .05).
+CONCLUSIONS: For patients with HPVOPC, the most important treatment outcome priorities remained stable before and 12 months after [C]RT.
 After C[RT], only 56% of HPVOPC survivors considered swallowing a top priority.
 Patient priorities should be considered when designing future de-escalation treatment strategies, considering the excellent outcomes with standard treatment.

 - Keywords